danoctavian/bluntly/README.md

 How?

-* exchange pub keys with your partner (i don't fucking know how, figure it out)
+* exchange pub keys with your partner (i don't know how, figure it out)

 * client looks up listener in bittorrent DHT by his pubkey (Lpk) using info\_hash = sha1(Lpk)